CalVet Home Loan Program Requirements & Interest Rates

 Of course, the opposite choice is also always available.
 Think of this choice as "buying points" or a "buy-down" as it commonly referred to.
 You (or the seller) contribute funds to buy down the rate in this case to 3.25%.
 Hopefully, whoever you're talking with to arrange your financing presents you with these valuable options.
 You do have choices.

 In conclusion, from the loan “pricing” perspective or the availability of interest rate choices, Cal Vet represents a big disadvantage, whereas traditional VA financing offers choices that represent a huge advantage.

-For assistance in determining which financing option is best for you, let So Cal VA Homes help.
+We'll help you determine which financing option is best for you!
 Call us at (949) 268-7742.